Prepay Mortgage or Increase Retirement Savings?

 The next thing to consider is the safety of your investment.
 “I’m more concerned with the return OF my money than the return ON my money.”
 I don’t know who said it first, but he or she was right.
 Here prepaying the mortgage comes out ahead.
 There’s no question that a dollar prepaid on your mortgage reduces your mortgage by that amount.
 Short of theft, there’s no way to lose your investment by prepaying.

-If you won’t need the money until you reach age 59 1/2 the retirement plan works fine.
-However, if you do, you’ll pay a hefty penalty and taxes, too.
+If you won’t need the money until you reach age 59 1/2, the retirement plan works fine.
+However, if you do need it early, you’ll pay a hefty penalty and taxes, too.
 Any early withdrawals are subject to a 10% penalty.
-So if you withdraw $1,000 you’ll pay $100 in penalty and also add $1,000 to your taxable income for that year.
+So if you withdraw $1,000, you’ll pay $100 in penalty and also add $1,000 to your taxable income for that year.

-Any money that you prepay to your mortgage is available to you without tax consequence.
+Any money that you prepay on your mortgage is available to you without tax consequences.
 You will have to go to the trouble to refinance your home or take a home equity mortgage to get at it, but it can be done without paying penalties and taxes.
-Of course there will be mortgage closing costs to consider.
+Of course, there will be mortgage closing costs to consider.

 One final comment on prepaying your mortgage.
 I have a real aversion to debt.
-I know of stories from the Depression where people lost their homes even though they had paid off almost all of the mortgage.
-Now we’re facing a possible recession.
+I know of stories from the Depression where people lost their homes even though they had paid off almost all of their mortgages.
+Currently, we’re facing an uncertain economy.
 No one can tell you if times will be as tough as they were in the U.S. during the thirties.
 But with the current inflation rate and the level of government debt, some economic troubles are pretty likely.

 Only you can decide whether to prepay your mortgage or use that money to fund a retirement plan.
-If there’s a reasonable probability that you’ll be able to leave the money until retirement, you’ll want to seriously consider the retirement plan option.
-Otherwise you might want to put some in retirement and some in your home.
+If there’s a reasonable probability that you’ll be able to leave the money until retirement, you’ll want to consider the retirement plan option seriously.
+Otherwise, you might want to put some in retirement and some in your home.

 This is a case of choosing between two good answers.
 The only ‘wrong’ answer is to not save any of your money.
 That’s the one answer where you’ll definitely lose!